PrestaShopCorp/ps_tech_vendor_boilerplate/README.md

 ## Use the lib mbo_installer for managing dependencies

-Remember that a depency can be uninstall, disable or not up to date.
+Remember that a dependency can be uninstall, disable or not up to date.
 To help the store to use a full functional package it's recommended to verify that yourself.

 - **First had mbo_installer on composer.json**